 Seeds require oxygen to germinate – this respiration breaks down the food stored within the seed.

 This stored oxygen then provides the seed with the energy it needs to shoot up.
-If you have compacted soil, it is important to break it up before sowing.
-Ideally your seedbed should be level and worked over to a fine tilth – nice and crumbly and no lumps or bumps.
+If you have compacted soil, it's important to break it up before sowing.
+Ideally, your seedbed should be level and worked over to a fine tilth.
+Your seed will flourish best when sown into nice and crumbly soil with no lumps or bumps.